 a.
-A device consisting of fixed and moving parts that modifies mechanical energy and transmits it in a more useful form.
+A device consisting of fixed and moving parts that redirects mechanical energy to accomplish a particular task or set of tasks.

 b.
 See simple machine.

 2. A system or device for doing work, as an automobile or jackhammer, together with its power source and auxiliary equipment.

 3. A system or device, such as a computer, that performs or assists in the performance of a human task: The machine is down.

 4. An intricate natural system or organism, such as the human body.

 5. A person who acts in a rigid, mechanical, or unconscious manner.

 6. An organized group of people whose members are or appear to be under the control of one or more leaders: a political machine.